hive-engine/nitrous/src/app/help/en/welcome.md

 Natural Medicine runs off the Steem Blockchain.
 That means you need a Steem account.
 Once you have signed in, you will then be able to use **the same keys** to sign in to *any* of the Steem front ends, such as Natural Medicine or [Steempeak](https://steempeak.com/@naturalmedicine).

 Unlike centralized web services, **it is not possible to recover lost passwords on the Steem blockchain**.The most important sign in advice we can give you is to back up your password in a secure password manager such as Last Pass, as well as an offline printed copy *just in case*!
 Remember your account has potential value, so ensure you treat it as such!

-You can sign up for an account [here](), which is totally free, but may take a few days to a week.
-We recommend you use Steem Ninja.
+You can sign up for an account [here](https://signup.steemit.com/), which is totally free, but may take a few days to a week.
+We recommend you use Steem Ninja by using [this referral link](https://widget.steem.ninja/widget.html?referrer=naturalmedicine&image=http://metametheus.net/wp-content/uploads/2019/09/natural-medicine-io.png&title=).
 It costs $2.50 USD, but is instant, secure and pre-loaded with a little bit SP or steempower, which you need to get started.
 Don't worry, this will all become clearer as you continue to read below!

-**To buy an account with Steem Ninja, please use our referral link [here](https://widget.steem.ninja/widget.html?referrer=naturalmedicine&image=http://metametheus.net/wp-content/uploads/2019/09/natural-medicine-io.png&title=)!**
+**Natural Medicine offers free accounts too.
+If you'd like a free account, please email us at welcome@naturalmedicine.io**

 <a href="#Table_of_Contents">^</a>
 ### <span id="Setup_your_Profile_Avatar_and_Cover_Image"> Setup your Profile, Avatar, and Cover Image</span>